The new guard CONTESTS IN FICTION & POETRY

 MACHIGONNE FICTION CONTEST: Final Judge is Elizabeth Hand. $1,500 and publication for an exceptional work of fiction in any genre.
 Submit up to 5,000 words: anything from flash to the long story. $22 entry fee.

 The new guard CONTEST GUidelines

-Please submit a word document or PDF.
+We accept .doc and .docx files.
 International entries are welcome.
 Simultaneous submissions are accepted, provided we're notified upon publication elsewhere.
 Entrants have no submission entry limit.
 Each submission is carefully considered for publication.
 Please include your name on the first page of your contest entry.
 We will remove your name in the final stages of judging.
 Final judging is done blind, by that volume's appointed judges.